-First, we want to thank Agunah and Her Get for all the wonderful services they provide for Agunos throughout Canada, U.S.A and the world.
+First, we want to thank Agunah and her Get for all the wonderful services they provide for Agunos throughout Canada, U.S.A and the world.
 Your work is needed in Jewish Communities everywhere.
 May Hashem bless everyone involved in your organization, with long life, health, nachas and Simchos in your families.

-We have known Nechama Esther for many years.
+We have known Aviva for many years.

 We have sympathy for the terrible situation she is in.

 We can not understand why, since her marriage is over, she should not be granted a Get as expeditiously as possible in a Jewish Court of Law, a Beis Din, as this is what is expected by those who adhere to Orthodox Jewish law.
 If Aviva is not given her Get, she is called, in Orthodox Jewish law, an Agunah (chained), which means she is forever chained until such time Aviva is given a Get.

 In addition, by Aviva not being given her Get, she is not allowed to move on with her life and have closure.
 She can not date, or, if she so desires, remarry.
 It is cruel, inhumane, and against Orthodox Jewish law to withhold a Get.

 Historically, in every instance in a couple’s life where a Get is withheld, it is either to maintain control over the Agunah, or to use it as a negotiating tool, which ends up with demands of exorbitant, biased, and unfair settlement agreements which would never stand up in a secular court on its own merit.